mike911209/K-SISS/README.md

 ```

 #### Check MIG setup
+* Wait a while for `gpu-operator` to be ready and running.
 * Run `kubectl describe node` and check if the mig resources are set and allocatable
 * ex :
 ```